Viewing monitor results

 You can filter by request to compare an individual request's response time in different runs.
 Click to open the drop-down menu All Requests under Filter By, then select your request.

 You can filter by run type to compare how the response time changes between manual runs, scheduled runs, and webhook runs.
 Click to open the drop-down menu Type: All, then select the type of run you'd like to analyze further.

-Manual runs are initiated in the Postman Dashboard or are triggered by the Postman API.
+Manual runs are initiated in Postman or are triggered by the Postman API.
 Scheduled runs are initiated by the schedule you set when creating or editing your monitor.
 Webhook runs are initiated by integrations you've created.